rbind/b-rodrigues.github.com/pages/gumbel.md

 GeoGebra, IPython with Numpy, Scipy, Matplotlib, Pandas... as well as TeX Live so you can start writing your papers immediately!

-You can download it here: or [direct download](http://susestudio.com/a/USzD7U/gumbel-linux/download/iso) (requires Suse Studio account, more download options are coming).
+You can download it here: [direct download](http://susestudio.com/a/USzD7U/gumbel-linux/download/iso) (requires Suse Studio account, more download options are coming).